Will the Demon Admiral protect her – or leave her to her fate?

 After her husband’s death, Princess Amira wants freedom, not another arranged marriage.
 Defying her father’s command, she flees across the galaxy, hunted by his agents and desperate for refuge.

-At the Empire’s turbulent frontier, she finds an unlikely ally in Admiral Ul-Mellor—brilliant, ruthless, and feared as the Demon Admiral.
-He’s not human, and she’s a princess—two worlds apart.
+At the Empire’s turbulent frontier, she finds an unlikely ally in Admiral Ul-Mellor, feared across the sector as the Demon Admiral.
+He’s not human, and in his own rigid society he is a commoner.
+She is a princess.
 Yet beneath his cold exterior, Amira sees honour, intellect, and a dangerous spark she can’t ignore.

 But when duty collides with desire, Ul-Mellor must choose between the woman who’s captured his heart and the command he’s fought to earn.
-And for Amira, love could mean her freedom—or her downfall.
+And for Amira, love could mean her freedom—or ruin.

 Want to read the opening chapter?